PeterALong/roblox-profile-emotes-extension/README.md

 # ROBLOX AVATAR EMOTES
-Allows you to use any owned emote in your profile picture.
+A Chrome extension that allows you to use any owned emote in your profile picture.

 **Example:**